 After a unique experience abroad, it is going to be much easier to nail that interview.
 You have relevant work experience to pull from, and interesting stories about different cultural experiences and challenges that you overcame.
 International experience will give you a wealth of talking points for your next interview and make you more memorable to hiring managers.
 Employers will be more interested in learning what you did on your business internship in New Zealand than what you scored on your final accounting exam.

 In addition, traveling helps you develop better communication skills and increases your confidence.
 Both of these are very beneficial when attending interviews.
-Did you know that as part of our International Internship program, Stepabroad coaches you on how to conduct a successful interview?
+Did you know that as part of our Internship Abroad program, Stepabroad coaches you on how to conduct a successful interview?

 An internship abroad is a fantastic opportunity to learn a new language or enhance one that you already know.
 Immersing yourself in a country that speaks the language you are trying to learn will drastically accelerate your learning.
 By conversing on a daily basis at your workplace and in your new community, you will have many more opportunities to advance your language skills.
 Don’t know any other languages?
 Don’t’ worry, we have internships abroad where you only need to know English!